-The Federal Defendants further insist that their power to designate unoccupied land is not limited by "obstacles . . . that could prevent future use of the habitat by a recovering species," or by "uncertainty over whether the area designate unoccupied land is not limited by "obstacles . . . that could prevent future use of the nated will ultimately benefit the species."
+The Federal Defendants further insist that their power to designate unoccupied land is not limited by "obstacles . . . that could prevent future use of the habitat by a recovering species," or by "uncertainty over whether the area designated will ultimately benefit the species."
 Fed.
-Brief at 30, 22; see also CBD Brief at 9-10 ("Nothing in the ESA requires that unoccupied critical habitat be utilized for frog conservation 'now' or in the 'foreseeable future.").
+Brief at 30, 22; see also CBD Brief at 9-10 ("Nothing in the ESA requires that unoccupied critical habitat be utilized for frog conservation 'now' or in the 'foreseeable future."").
 According to the Defendants, the Service is allowed to "determine the bounds of [the term 'essential'] on a case-by-case basis," Fed.
 Brief at 26, and this so-called "scientific conclusion" is entitled to deference.
 Fed.
 Brief at 30-31; see CBD Brief at 15 ("[The Service] made the requisite determination that the designated unoccupied area is essential to the conservation of the species, and the Court must defer to this scientific determination made within the scope of the agency's expertise.") (emphasis added).
 And yet, after all this, the Defendants still maintain that the "essential" requirement provides a meaningful limitation that "precludes . . . regulatory overreach."
 Fed.
 Brief at 35; see also CBD Brief at 15.